Home

 3. USE A PLANNER:

-Many schools provide students with a planner.
+Many schools provide students with a planner or homework assignment sheet.
 Make sure the space for writing down assignments is not too small.
 It is best to use a planner that has a full page for each day.
 Your child should write their extra-curricular activities in the planner as well as their schoolwork.
-If your school uses the Internet and has their homework posted on line, have your child copy it from the computer to their planner.
-Although technology is a great tool and our kids are quite savvy, it’s important that they learn the basic study skills of time management and organization without solely relying on the Internet.
+If your school uses an internet services like SchoolLoop and has their homework posted on line, have your child check it every day before they start their homework.
+Many schools will also send an email reminder to the student and parent with the daily homework listed.

 To improve study skills, try to avoid having your child do their homework in their bedroom, especially if they are teenagers.
-There are many distractions lurking in the bedroom.
-The dining room table, kitchen or home office is usually a better choice.
+There are many distractions lurking in bedrooms.
+T he dining room table, kitchen or home office is usually a better choice.
 Study time should be TV free.
 Also, remember to utilize your public library.
 They may even offer tutoring or study skills programs.

 5. SCHEDULE A HOMEWORK TIME: